On totally Lindel\"of spaces: Introduction

 \section{Introduction}

-Totally Lindelöf is a property of topological spaces that was defined by Vaughan in order to unify the proof that countable products of P-spaces and countable products of $\sigma$-compact spaces are Lindelöf (see \cite{vaughan} and Definition \ref{TotLindDef}).
-Alster spaces were defined by Alster to characterize productively Lindelöf spaces (see \cite{Alster} and Definition\ref{AlsterDef}).
+\textit{Totally Lindelöf} is a property of topological spaces that was defined in \cite{vaughan} by J. Vaughan in order to unify the proof that countable products of Lindelöf P-spaces (see Definition \ref{Pspace}) and countable products of $\sigma$-compact spaces are Lindelöf (see \cite{vaughan} and Definition \ref{TotLindDef}).
+Alster defined in \cite{Alster} a property, nowadays known as the Alster property, in an attempt to characterize the productively Lindelöf spaces (see Definition \ref{AlsterDef}).